aefarrell/picomite_library/README.md

 ~~~

-On my machine it is in the group `dialout`

 ~~~
 crw-rw---- 1 root dialout 188, 0 Dec  3 19:06 /dev/ttyUSB0
 ~~~

+On my machine it is in the group `dialout`.
 After the user has been added to the group (and possibly after logging out and back in), the PicoCalc can be connected to without having to use `sudo`.

 ### Configuring minicom

-Minicom will look for a config file in `$HOME` when given an appropriate name, and if one isn't found it will create it, e.g. this creates a config file named 'picocalc'
+Minicom will look for a config file in `$HOME` when given an appropriate name and, if one isn't found, will create one, e.g. this creates a config file named 'picocalc'

 ~~~bash